Brushy Fork Nature Preserve (Current)

 |

-City of Edgewood: Horse Branch Creek Stabilization (Current)
+City of Edgewood: Horse Branch Creek Stabilization (2022)

 We have partnered with the City of Edgewood to identify retrofits within the Horse Branch Creek subWatershed.
 Horse Branch Creek is a highly unstable channel and threatens adjacent roadways.
 Retaining water in upstream areas will help prevent further downstream erosion.

-Land conservation and preservation along creeks and wetlands is one of the best ways to ensure these areas are protected.
-The Banklick Watershed Council has secured and transferred 145 acres of sensitive land to our local land trust, The Kenton Conservancy.
-Part of our commitment to the community is to make these lands accessible for the public's use and enjoyment of nature.
+Part of our commitment to the community is to make the creek and greenspaces accessible for the public's use and enjoyment.
 Using funds from the R.C.
-Durr Foundation, we will be improving trails at Doe Run Lake and the Wolsing Trails.
+Durr Foundation, we improved trails at Doe Run Lake and the Wolsing Trails.

 Wolsing Wetland (2019)